 Former child prodigy Julian Lage, recognized for his uncanny improvisational ability, is a musical force to be reckoned with.
-When he was four years old, his dad, a visual artist, had made him a plywood guitar, based on a Fender Esquire he’d traced from a Bruce Springsteen poster.
+When he was four years old, his father, a visual artist, had made him a plywood guitar, based on a Fender Esquire he’d traced from a Bruce Springsteen poster.
 As a young and preternaturally gifted musician, Lage found supporters in such artists as vibraphonist Gary Burton and veteran jazz guitarist Jim Hall.
 His original compositions and cross-genre collaborations make him a rising star in the jazz world as well as an engaging performer.
 As one of the most prodigious guitarists of his generation, Lage has long displayed an ability to explore a wide range of sounds, ideas and genres.

 His biography expands on his artistic evolution: